A Political Novum in Europe

 The local municipalities and small towns were peasant republics or small trading communities.
 The most affluent families were powerful, but direct democracy was the political model.
 It was the community, the Landsgemeinde. that guaranteed laws, treaties and justice and not a monarchy or oligarchy of burghers.

 Elections were held regularly.
-Due to the absence of an urban center, power remained decentralised over many smaller political units.
+Due to the absence of an urban center, power remained decentralised.

 That was unique at the beginning of the sixteenth century.
-It still determines the unique, well-functioning direct and local democracy in the Swiss Federation.
+It still determines the unique, well-functioning direct and local democracy of the Swiss Confederation.
 (Source: R. Head, Early Modern Democracy in Grisons, Oxford 1995).